acc-aqt/track-back/README.md

 pip install .
 ```

-Inside the tra-back directory create a .env file containing the information found in the spotify developers section:
+Inside the track-back directory create a .env file containing the information found in the spotify developers section:

 ```
 SPOTIPY_CLIENT_ID=your-client-id